I-Team: Suspect in high-end brothel network received more than $500,000 in COVID relief funds

 On Wednesday, federal prosecutors charged a woman and two men with operating a sophisticated, high-end prostitution network across multiple states using upscale apartments.
 The group allegedly boasted a clientele that included elected officials, doctors, professors, attorneys, military officers, and government contractors with secret clearance.

 The male clients allegedly had to provide photo ID and credit card information.
 In return, they received text messages indicating appointment times and hourly rates.
-Federal agents claim that over the past few years, the defendants made millions.
+Federal agents claim that over the past few years, the defendants made millions of dollars.

-Coffindaffer says the business is very lucrative.
-The women are used over and over, in some cases more than 30 times in a 24-hour period.
-Coffindaffer says it is horrible and the punishment for the people who commit these crimes is much less than drug dealers who would potentially spend decades in prison if convicted, making the sex business more appealing to trafficking groups.
+Coffindaffer says the sex trade business is very lucrative.
+Women are used over and over, in some cases more than 30 times in a 24-hour period.
+Coffindaffer says it is horrible and the punishment for the people who commit these crimes is much less than drug dealers, who would potentially spend decades in prison if convicted, making the sex business more appealing to trafficking groups.

-Also lucrative for one of the defendants, COVID-19 relief funds.
+Also lucrative for one of the defendants - COVID-19 relief funds he received.
 Court documents show that one of the men involved in the ring received over $500,000 in government funds for one of his businesses.

 Prosecutors have not yet charged any of the sex buyers in this case, and say their investigation is ongoing.